 When eToro was founded in 2007 online trading was in its infancy.
 This allowed them to build up slowly, incorporating more and more securities and markets into their broker until today, when they include almost everything that you can think to look for on the market, including cryptocurrency and CFDs.

-They are clearly able to trade in Hong Kong and the US, so how important is trading commission licensing?
+They are clearly able to trade in the US, so how important is trading commission licensing?
 While lacking a licence is not reason to keep a broker from operating within a country, it does mean that eToro has some issues that keep it from subjecting itself to the strictest scrutiny.

 This is an upside to some people and a downside to others.
 The most obvious issue is that it creates a reputation for being unregulated.
 However, eToro does not go out of its way to avoid US licensing.